edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

 Be careful as Cisco IOS requires the interface name to be case sensitive.
 Also you cannot abbreviate it.
 This is definitely an annoyance that someone should file as a bug.

-You might wonder why we didn&#8217;t have to specify a zone index when we entered fe80::1 as the default gateway in Windows above.
-The answer to this can be found in <a href="https://tools.ietf.org/html/rfc4007#section-6" target="_blank">RFC 4007, section 6</a>, where it states: &#8220;An implementation should also support the concept of a &#8220;default&#8221; zone for each scope&#8221;.
-Thus Windows above is using this &#8220;default&#8221; zone.
+You might wonder why we didn't have to specify a zone index when we entered fe80::1 as the default gateway in Windows above.
+The answer to this can be found in <a href="https://tools.ietf.org/html/rfc4007#section-6" target="_blank">RFC 4007, section 6</a>, where it states: "An implementation should also support the concept of a "default" zone for each scope".
+Thus Windows above is using this "default" zone.

 ### What about DNS via Anycast?

 As mentioned earlier, Anycast &#8211; both in IPv4 and IPv6 &#8211; already gives us the possibility to provide end-users a single or single set of IP addresses for the DNS resolvers, irrespective of their physical location.
-But why should we &#8220;burn&#8221; a global unicast IPv6 address for this?
+But why should we "burn" a global unicast IPv6 address for this?
 Especially as these addresses can be quite long and hard to remember.

 Here <a href="https://en.wikipedia.org/wiki/Unique_local_address" target="_blank">unique local addresses (ULA)</a> come to the rescue.
 In most cases ULA can be treated like <a href="https://tools.ietf.org/html/rfc1918" target="_blank">RFC 1918</a> addresses in IPv4.
 Prefixes in the fd00::/8 range have similar properties as those of the IPv4 private address ranges: